SecAI-Lab/SWE3025/README.md

 Recall `vul.c` in class.
 The small program contains a vulnerability (i.e., buffer overflow).
 In this setting, we assume that both stack canary and NX do not exist just like back in 90's.
+It is noted that the PEDA plugin has been installed/enabled for gdb by default.

 ```
 // gcc -fno-stack-protector -z execstack -no-pie -o vul vul.c